foundation-model-stack/fms-hf-tuning/docs/advanced-data-handlers.md

  - `element`: the HF Dataset element.
  - `tokenizer`: Tokenizer to be used for tokenization.
  - `column_names`: List of all the columns in the dataset.
- - `input_field_name`: Name of the input (instruction) field in dataset
+ - `input_column_name`: Name of the input (instruction) column in dataset
- - `output_field_name`: Name of the output field in dataset
+ - `output_column_name`: Name of the output column in dataset
  - `add_eos_token`: should add tokenizer.eos_token to text or not, defaults to True

 Returns formatted Dataset element with input_ids, labels and attention_mask columns

 ### `add_tokenizer_eos_token`:
-Appends the tokenizer's EOS token to a specified dataset field.
+Appends the tokenizer's EOS token to a specified dataset column.

 Type: MAP

 Args:
  - `element`: the HF Dataset element.
  - `tokenizer`: Tokenizer to be used for the EOS token, which will be appended when formatting the data into a single sequence.
 Defaults to empty.
- - `dataset_text_field`: Text column name of the dataset where EOS is to be added.
+ - `text_column_name`: Text column name of the dataset where EOS is to be added.

-Returns formatted Dataset element with EOS added to dataset_text_field of the element.
+Returns formatted Dataset element with EOS added to text_column_name of the element.

 ### `apply_custom_data_formatting_template`:
 Applies a custom template (e.g., Alpaca style) to format dataset elements.